 As you work through the last minute procurement planning, keep these tips in mind to help the process go more smoothly.

-1. Determine what you need to buy and what the requirements are.
+1. Determine what you need to buy and what the requirements are

 Make sure you have a good understanding of what’s been approved and what the requirements are for procuring.
 Does it have a specific deadline for the payment and/or delivery?
 Depending on how your accounting department functions, you may have a December 15th deadline for payment to get it on this year’s books.
-You also want to be extra aware of completing the PO correctly the first time so you don’t have to spend the time going through corrections.
+You also want to be extra aware of completing the PO correctly the first time so you don’t have to spend more time going through corrections.

-2. Get those POs out to the vendors as soon as possible.
+2. Get those POs out to the vendors as soon as possible

 The end of the year means dealing with holiday schedules and employee vacations.
 Some manufacturers may be closed for extended periods during the holidays, and since a lot of people save their vacation for this time of year, you may not be dealing with your regular contacts.
 People filling in for those on vacation can slow down the process all along the supply chain.

-3. Think about Logistics.
+3. Think about Logistics

 The logistics of delivery and setup is always a factor for medical equipment purchases, but is even more so during the holidays.
 Know when your staff will be available based on their holiday schedules, and also consider if you’re closing your office for a period of time.
 As most deliveries should happen during a low traffic time in your office, you might not have the staff you need to receive and assemble the new equipment.
-And don't forget the logistics of removing and disposing of the old equipment.
+Also, don't forget the logistics of removing and disposing of the old equipment.